 The transverse sinuses (also called left and right lateral sinuses of the dura mater) are two cavities beneath the brain which allow blood to drain from the back of the head.
 They run laterally in a groove along the interior surface of the occipital bone, and drain from the confluence of sinuses (by the internal occipital protuberance) to the sigmoid sinuses, which ultimately connect to the internal jugular vein.

 The transverse sinuses are of large size and begin at the internal occipital protuberance; one being the direct continuation of the superior sagittal sinus, the other of the straight sinus.
 The transverse sinuses are frequently of unequal size, with the one formed by the superior sagittal sinus being the larger (this is the right transverse sinus, it is dominant and drains more blood).
 They increase in size as they proceed, from posterior to centre.
 On a transverse section, the horizontal portion exhibits a prismatic form while the curved portion has a semi-cylindrical form.

-Each transverse sinus passes laterally and forward, describing a slight curve with its convexity upward, to the base of the petrous portion of the temporal bone, and lies, in this part of its course, in the attached margin of the tentorium cerebelli; it then leaves the tentorium and curves downward and medial-ward forming the sigmoid sinus and reach the jugular foramen, where it ends in the internal jugular vein.
+Each transverse sinus passes laterally and forward, describing a slight curve with its convexity upward relative to the base of the petrous portion of the temporal bone.
+In this part of its course each one lies in the attached margin of the tentorium cerebelli.
+It then leaves the tentorium and curves downward and medial-ward forming the sigmoid sinus, finally reaching the jugular foramen where it ends in the internal jugular vein.

-In addition, the two transverse sinuses communicate at their commencement at the internal occipital protuberance (confluence of sinuses) (figure 2), and each receives tributaries from the nearby surfaces of cerebral and cerebellar hemispheres and, at its termination at the commencement of the sigmoid sinus, the superior petrosal sinus enters.
+In addition, the two transverse sinuses communicate at their commencement at the internal occipital protuberance (confluence of sinuses).
+Each receives tributaries from the nearby surfaces of cerebral and cerebellar hemispheres and, at its termination at the commencement of the sigmoid sinus, the superior petrosal sinus enters.